Honoring the past and safeguarding the future of Grand Staircase-Escalante National Monument through science, conservation, and education.

 - Willingness to camp in the backcountry for up to eight days at a time

-Location of Work: Work is based out of the GSEP headquarters office in Escalante.
-Work will primarily be conducted on public and private lands, mainly Grand Staircase Escalante National Monument, Glen Canyon National Recreation Area, Dixie National Forest, and private lands within the towns of Escalante and Boulder.
+Location of Work: Work is based out of the GSEP headquarters office in Escalante, Utah.
+Work will be conducted primarily on public lands including Grand Staircase Escalante National Monument, Glen Canyon National Recreation Area, and Dixie National Forest, but may also occur on private lands within the towns of Escalante and Boulder.
 The Field Technician must work cooperatively in a team setting.
-Work will take place in both front and backcountry and, to a lesser extent, in an office.
-The Conservation Programs Field Staff must live in the Escalante River Watershed.
+Work will take place in both front- and backcountry settings and, to a lesser extent, in an office.
+The Field Technician must live in the Escalante River watershed during the period of employment.

 Fieldwork: Transportation to job sites will be in a GSEP vehicle driven by a regular full-time GSEP employee who is insured under the GSEP vehicle insurance policy.
 Camping and backpacking will be required.